 What is a structured settlement?

-Structured settlements are an innovative and proven method of compensating injury victims in legal settlements.
-Encouraged by the U.S. Congress since 1982, a structured settlement is a voluntary agreement between the injury victim and the defendant.
+Structured settlements are an innovative and proven method of compensating injured plaintiffs in legal settlements.
+Encouraged by the U.S. Congress since 1982, a structured settlement is a voluntary agreement between the injured plaintiff and the defendant.

 - Structured Settlements funded by annuities and all structured settlement brokers are regulated by the state insurance commissions.
 Additionally, structured settlement consultants and the companies that provide them comply with at least seven Sections of the U.S. Tax Code that pertain to structured settlements (Section 104(a)(1), 104(a)(2) and 130.
-451, 461(h), 83 and 5891), not to mention several doctrines not codified such as cash equivalency and economic benefit.
+451, 461(h), 83 and 5891), as well as several doctrines not codified such as cash equivalency and economic benefit.

-- Structured Settlement consultants provide services to the defendants and their counsel, plaintiff attorneys and the injured parties and their families throughout the entire settlement process in order to determine the needs of the injured victims and, if appropriate, the proper amount to place into a structured settlement.
+- Structured Settlement consultants provide services to defendants and their counsel, plaintiff attorneys and the injured parties and their families throughout the entire settlement process.
+The consultant's objective is to determine the needs of the injured victims and, if appropriate, the proper amount of their settlement to place into a structured settlement.

-- The National Structured Settlements Trade Association (NSSTA) has been working with legislators since the 1990’s years to help establish state structured protection acts (SSPAs) to protect recipients of structured settlement payments.
+- The National Structured Settlements Trade Association® (NSSTA®) has been working with legislators since the 1990’s to help establish State Structured Protection Acts (SSPAs) to protect recipients of structured settlement payments.

-If you would like additional information about structured settlements, please contact a structured settlement consultant or a life insurance company in your area.
-Or call the National Structured Settlements Trade Association at (202) 289-4004.
+If you would like additional information about structured settlements, please contact a structured settlement consultant, a life insurance company in your area, or contact the National Structured Settlements Trade Association® at (202) 289-4004 or email@example.com.